 As a downside, though, one arm is going to be more heavily weighted, which might impact your running.
 You might feel a bit lopsided, and this could make your run more uncomfortable and less effective.

 Finally, you can always try a running belt.
 It will require an additional purchase and is an additional item that you have to wear, but then you can ensure that your phone will be proportionally balanced on your body.

 Plus, you can zip most running belts, keeping your music device secure, and you’ll be able to easily access it during your run, although not quite as easily as an armband.
-If you want the benefits of a pocket and an armband, a running belt is the nice medium.
+If you want the benefits of a pocket and an armband, a running belt is a nice medium.

-In the end, it will take a little bit more coordination to run while listening to music than to go without, but there are definitely quantifiable benefits if you want to include some tunes on your run.
+In the end, it will take a little bit more coordination to run while listening to music than to go without.
+But there are definitely quantifiable benefits if you want to include some tunes on your run.
 With these tips in mind, running and listening to music will be a breeze!